-The Honors Engineering Design class expands the Principles of Engineering Design I class with a final design project at the end of the course.
+The Senior Engineering Capstone class exposes students to college engineering concepts with a final design project at the end of the course.
 The class will help students gain a perspective on various engineering disciplines by the introduction of design principles and practices as well as current and emerging challenges within the field.
 Hands-on projects will allow students to learn the engineering design process.
 Students will engage in collaboration, project management, problem solving, creativity and critical thinking.
 Throughout the year, students will develop professional presentations, hear from engineering professionals, and visit various industries or engineering firms.
-The Honors Engineering Design class will end with a presentation of a final design project.
+The Senior Engineering Capstone class will end with a presentation of a final design project.
 The final design project will provide experience with a real-life project while incorporating cultural impact and community service by fulfilling a need of someone in our community.
 Students will enhance and practice all skills learned and complete the entire design process by presenting a final product to a family in need.